I've been privileged to serve the people of Indiana.

 It was insulting, said Brown, who frequently jabbed the administration during his Senate campaign for giving suspected terrorists legal representation.

-Brown said he's particularly incensed by Biden's remarks because he served in the Massachusetts Army National Guard for more than 30 years, is currently the guard's top defense attorney in New England.
+Brown said he's particularly incensed by Biden's remarks because he served in the Massachusetts Army National Guard for more than 30 years, is currently the Guard's top defense attorney in New England.

-I know the military rules and regulations and procedures from A to Z. Scott Brown said.
+I know the military rules and regulations and procedures from A to Z, Scott Brown said.

-This is in political today.
+This is in Politico today.

-He said he was spending time with his younger daughter Ariana, who was home from Syracuse University Sunday when he learned that Biden had taken a swing at him.
+He said he was spending time with his younger daughter, Ariana, who was home from Syracuse University Sunday when he learned that Biden had taken a swing at him.

 I was actually surprised, Brown said.